 Accommodation for Families

 While renting your home to families, there’re several other considerations.
-One of them includes age of their children.
+One of them includes the age of their children.
 Often toddlers tend to paint or write on walls and other places, despite strict supervision from parents.

 And your place has to be child friendly.
 If the family has older kids, there should be a school or even a college near your home.
 Families also require space for parking and recreation.

-As a result, families are willing to pay much more than single women or men when you rent your home.
+As a result, families are willing to pay much more than single women or men when they rent your home.
 They will also consider factors such as distance from shopping areas and supermarkets, access to healthcare services and lots more.

 Therefore, check what facilities you can offer and pitch your home as family accommodation.

 1. Single Men

 There’s an ancient saying that boys will be boys and men will be men.
 That doesn’t imply that men are poor or bad tenants.
 In fact, most men would be compassionate and responsible tenants if you rent your home.

 However, men have different needs.
 They would require enough freedom to invite friends for an overnight stay or a noisy party.
 And working men may have to leave suddenly for work in a distant city or country for a few days.